-As a group, preliminary data supports that Serpin dysregulation forms a profile for cancer different from other chronic inflammatory conditions.
-Profiles of ACTIVE relative to INACTIVE Serpin ratios will help narrow the field in clinical guidance to identify the primary tumor of origin.
-More investigation is needed in both these areas.
+Preliminary data also supports that Serpin dysregulation forms a profile for cancer different from other chronic inflammatory conditions (i.e., Diabetes, Obesity, etc.).
+Profiles of ACTIVE relative to INACTIVE Serpin ratios, along with more established tumor burden biomarkers (i.e., CEA, CA125) may also help narrow the possible primary tissues of origin, or establish hematologic vs. solid, etc., in a clinical setting.
+More investigation is warranted in these areas.